-Requests for catalogs and inquiries regarding admission should be addressed to the REGISTRAR.
+Requests for catalogs and inquiries regarding admission should be addressed to the REG-ISTRAR.

-Inquiries regarding students of the college, excuses from parents, etc., should be addressed to the DEAN OF MEN or to the DEAN OF WOMEN, as the case may be.
+Inquiries regarding students of the college, excuses from parents, etc., should be addressed to the DEAN OF MEN or to the DEAN OF WOMEN respectively.

 All payments and bills should be addressed to the TREASURER.